-To request hours from the Bank a member employee must make a written request and include supporting medical documentation, which backs up the request, to the Human Resources Director.
+To request hours from the SLB, a member must make a written request using the SLB form and include supporting medical documentation to the Human Resources Director.
 No catastrophic leave shall be approved until all leave (inclusive of sick leave, comp, and vacation time) has been exhausted.

-The Human Resource Department working in conjunction with payroll will be responsible for the administration and record keeping of the bank.
+The Human Resources Department will be responsible for the administration and record keeping of the SLB.

-Leave from the Bank shall be limited to eight (8) weeks per member, per calendar year.
-The Human Resources Director shall have the authority to grant leave from the Bank for a period of up to eight (8) weeks providing forms are completed and all medical documentation is in order.
-Up to an additional eight (8) weeks of time may be granted by the decision of the Board.
-In cases of extreme hardship an additional eight (8) weeks may be granted by the Board.
-Any appeal of a decision, denying sick leave from the Bank may be appealed to the Mayor within seven (7) calendar days of the leave being denied.
+A member may request to open a SLB case anytime within the calendar year.
+The Human Resources Director shall have the authority to grant leave from the SLB for an initial period of up to eight (8) weeks providing submission of proper FMLA documentation to Human Resources.
+Up to an additional eight (8) weeks of time may be granted by the decision of the Board with the submission of proper documentation from the treating physician.
+The city reserves the right to request a second opinion of a doctor provided by the city.
+An additional 8-week period (now totaling 24 weeks) may be granted by the Board in cases of extreme hardship to an employee with a minimum of fifteen (15) years of service with the City.
+Any appeal of a decision, denying sick leave from the SLB may be appealed to the Mayor within seven (7) calendar days of the leave being denied.
 The decision of the Mayor shall be final.

-All leave from the Catastrophic Sick Leave Bank shall run concurrently with Family Medical Leave and shall be taken in 8, 10, or 24 hour increments depending on the shift of the employee unless approval for an intermittent leave under the FMLA has been granted.
+All leave from the SLB shall run concurrently with Family Medical Leave and shall be taken in 8, 10, or 24-hour increments depending on the shift of the employee unless approval for an intermittent leave under the FMLA has been granted.
 Intermittent leave may be granted in cases where a regimen of continuing treatment must be submitted with the request for intermittent catastrophic leave.